Pumi

 Exercise needs are substantial but manageable.
 A good hour of activity daily will keep most Pumis content, but this needs to be quality exercise, not just a quick walk around the block.
 They excel at dog sports like agility, which are increasingly popular in Australian cities.
 Many local clubs offer beginner courses perfect for channelling their natural athleticism.

 In Australian conditions, time your exercise for cooler parts of the day during summer.
-Early morning beach walks along the Gold Coast or evening hikes in Melbourne's outer suburbs work perfectly.
+On days where the temperature climbs above 28°C, an early morning or late evening session is safest to avoid heat stress.
 These dogs love mental challenges too - puzzle toys and nose work games are excellent for rainy days or when you're stuck indoors.

 Be prepared for some barking - it's part of their herding heritage.
 While you can't eliminate it entirely, consistent training can teach them when barking is appropriate and when it's time to be quiet.